LouisCharlesC/mess/README.md

 1. Multi-theading.

 # Hello world
 Here is *mess*'s "Hello, world!".
 You should know that with optimizations enabled, this code compiles to the exact same executable as a plain C++ "Hello, world!" (shown below).
 This is verified in the tests.
+I do apologize for the for the line 200-character line of code, but using an operator from the `std` namespace proves the non-intrusiveness of *mess*!
+And it demonstrates a current limitation of *mess*: you must manually resolve overloads and provide template arguments.
+So, there it is: a static cast to a function pointer to the overload-resolved, template-provided std::operator<<().
 ```c++
 #include <mess/mess.h>